Quantitative Automata under Probabilistic Semantics: Preliminaries

-\Sskip \Paragraph{Silent moves}.
+\Paragraph{Silent moves}.
 Consider a $(\Z \cup \{ \bot\})$-labeled automaton.
-We can consider such an automaton as an extension of a weighted automaton in which transitions labeled by $\bot$ are \emph{silent}, i.e., they do not contribute to the value of a run.
+We regard such an automaton as an extension of a weighted automaton in which transitions labeled by $\bot$ are \emph{silent}, i.e., they do not contribute to the value of a run.
 Formally, for every function $f \in \InfVal$ we define $\silent{f}$ as the value function that applies $f$ on sequences after removing $\bot$ symbols.
-The significance of silent moves is as follows: it allows to ignore transitions, and thus provide robustness where properties could be specified based on desired events rather than steps.
+The significance of silent moves is as follows: they allow to ignore transitions, and thus provide robustness where properties could be specified based on desired events rather than steps.